Warning and safety labels

 Authorised Autogas installers attach the warning labels to number plates.

-If the plates are replaced because of theft or damage, contact an authorised Autogas installer to attach warning labels to replacement plates.
+If the plates are replaced, contact an authorised Autogas installer to attach warning labels to replacement plates.

-Warning label kits can be purchased from authorised Autogas installers if you prefer to install the label yourself.
+Warning label kits can be purchased from authorised Autogas installers if you prefer to attach the label yourself.

 Electric, hybrid and hydrogen vehicles

-We send all registered operators of electric, hybrid and hydrogen vehicles a letter with safety labels and instructions on how to attach them.
+Shortly after first registration we send all registered operators of electric, hybrid and hydrogen vehicles safety labels and instructions on how to attach them.